agastyapatri/CIFAR-100/ReadMe.md

     _MaxPool layer will help us to ensure that the location of an object in an image will not affect the ability of the NN to detect specific features._

 5. **Regularization:**
+   1. Getting More Data
+   2. Data Augmentation
+   3. Creative Augmentation
+   4. Pretrain
+   5. Stick with Supervised learning
+   6. smaller input dimensionality
+   7. smaller model size
+   8. decrease batch size
+   9. Add Dropout
+   10. Weight Decay
+   11. **Early Stopping** Stop Training based on masured validation loss to catch the model as it is about to overfit.
+   12. **Try a larger model**, after early stopping